Suspended CDL in New York

 You do NOT qualify for a conditional driver license if:

-- Your judge refused to allow you to attend a Drinking Driver Program (DDP) or receive a conditional license.
+- Your judge refused to allow you to attend a Impaired Driver Program (IDP) or receive a conditional license.

 - You must attend a DDP to receive a conditional license.